LMEye: An Interactive Perception Network for Large Language Models: Experiment

 \subsection{Experimental Settings}

 \textbf{Datasets}.
-First, we will evaluate IPN and other visual language models on three visual understanding and reasoning datasets: validation sets of VCR~\cite{zellers2019recognition} and VQAv2~\cite{goyal2017making}, and the test set of OK-VQA~\cite{marino2019ok}.
-We also evaluate our model LMEye (IPN) on the recently released multimodal evaluation benchmark MMBench~\cite{liu2023mmbench}~\footnote{https://opencompass.org.cn/leaderboard-multimodal}, which is a systematically-designed objective benchmark for robustly evaluating the various abilities of vision-language models.
-In addition, we also use the GPT-3.5-turbo~\cite{chatgpt} to produce five question-answer pairs centered around an image based on about 3.5k images and their long descriptions from Zhu et al.~\cite{zhu2023minigpt}.
-The prompt template is ``\textit{Generate five question-answer pairs for the following image description.
+First, we evaluate LMEye on recently released comprehensive multimodal benchmarks: MMBench~\cite{liu2023mmbench}~\footnote{https://opencompass.org.cn/leaderboard-multimodal}, and SEED-Bench~\cite{seedBENCH}, which are systematically-designed objective benchmark for robustly evaluating the various abilities of vision-language models.
+To verify the effectiveness of LMEye under various conditions, we also evaluate LMEye and other visual language models on three visual understanding and reasoning datasets: validation sets of VCR~\cite{zellers2019recognition} and VQAv2~\cite{goyal2017making}, and the test set of OK-VQA~\cite{marino2019ok}.
+In addition, we also use the GPT-3.5-turbo~\cite{chatgpt} to produce five question-answer pairs centered around an image based on about 3.5k images and their long descriptions from ~\cite{zhu2023minigpt}.
+The prompt template is ``\textit{Generate five question-answer pairs for the following in-detail image description.
 Demand: the answer of question must be contained in the description and the type is Question: ...
 Answer: ... $\backslash$n Description: }''.
-The total number of question-answer pairs is about 17.5k wherein the length of the answers exceeds that of conventional VQA datasets, with an average length of 13 words, like the second image and its question-answer pairs depicted in Figure~\ref{fig:cases}.
-The constructed data will be used to evaluate and analyze the performance of models.
+The total number of question-answer pairs is about 17.5k wherein the length of the answers exceeds that of conventional VQA datasets, with an average length of 13 words.
+The constructed data are used to evaluate and analyze performances of models.

 \textbf{Comparing Models}.
 Flamingo~\cite{alayrac2022flamingo} is a unifying multimodal generative model capable of rapidly adapting to a variety of image and video tasks.
 OFA~\cite{wang2022unifying} is a sequence-to-sequence learning framework that could unify a diverse set of cross-modal and unimodal tasks.
 FROMAGe~\cite{koh2023grounding} is a typical LVLM that is efficiently trained by visually grounding LLMs with image captioning and contrastive learning, capable of image caption and image-text retrieval.
 BLIP-2~\cite{li2023blip2} is a two-stage training strategy that bootstraps vision-language representation learning and vision-to-language generative learning based on the frozen image encoder and language model, achieving state-of-the-art performances on various multimodal tasks.
 In addition, we also compare our methods with multimodal instruction-tuned model MiniGPT-4~\cite{zhu2023minigpt} and LLaVA~\cite{liu2023visual}, where MiniGPT-4 is based on the pretrained Q-former from BLIP-2.
 Compared to BLIP-2 and FROMAGe, they are tuned with the multimodal instruction-following data generated by GPT-4.
 During the multimodal instruction tuning stage, both the projection matrix and LLM of LLaVA are updated.